We provide Medical Cannabis evaluations and certifications in Minnesota

 Our providers will perform an evaluation, determine eligibility and certify the patient for the qualifying medical conditions set by the State of Minnesota.The providers at Life Medical do not prescribe, dispense, grow, store or sell medical marijuana.
 Once the patient has been certified by our doctors, the Minnesota Department of Health Office of Medical Cannabis will do an investigation and approve the patient in accordance with Minnesota law.
 Patients who are deemed eligible can then apply for a Medical Marijuana Card from the Minnesota Department of Health.

 We offer continued comprehensive care for all patient’s conditions, including those qualified for the Medical Cannabis Program.
 Ongoing follow-up and care for the qualified conditions is required under Minnesota law.
 This care may be covered by your health care plan.
 We will need to carry out at least one follow-up several months after the certification visit in order to be able to report your progress to the Minnesota Department of Health Office of Medical Cannabis as required.
 This visit may be billed to your health care plan.
-The clinic will wave all non-covered co-pays and deductibles incurred for this required follow-up will be covered by the certification fee paid initially.
+All non-covered co-pays and deductibles incurred for this required follow-up will be covered by the certification fee paid initially.
 Please call our office at 952-933-8900 if you have any questions about our program before you come for your appointment.

 The program using medical marijuana is limited to patients with the following conditions: